Quasimodo: In the first film

 In Disney's 1996 animated film adaptation of The Hunchback of Notre Dame, Quasimodo is a very different character than in the novel.
 He was voiced by Tom Hulce and animated by James Baxter.
 Unlike in the novel, Quasimodo has two eyes, with his left one only partially covered.
 He is not deaf, and is capable of fluent speech.
 He has three anthropomorphic gargoyle friends named Victor, Hugo, and Laverne.
+The changes begin with how he became a ward of Claude Frollo; while in the novel, he is abandoned on the steps of Notre Dame, in the film that is where his mother is killed while protecting him.

 In the beginning of the film, a Romani mother tries to bring the hunchbacked infant into Notre Dame with her for sanctuary, but the antizigan Judge Claude Frollo (Tony Jay) chases and inadvertently kills her.
 Frollo attempts to drown the baby in a nearby well upon seeing his deformity, but the church's Archdeacon stops him and demands that he atone for his crime by raising the child as his son.
 Fearing God's wrath, Frollo reluctantly agrees, and adopts the child in the hope that he will be useful to him one day.
 Frollo cruelly names the child Quasimodo, which in the film is Latin for "half-formed".
 Over the years he raises Quasimodo with cruelty, forbidding him to leave the tower and teaching him that the world is a wicked, sinful place, and that the Parisian people will reject him due to his deformity.
 He also lies to Quasimodo about his mother, telling him she abandoned him as a baby and that anybody else would have drowned him had Frollo not stepped in and adopted him.
 Quasimodo nevertheless grows up to be a kind-hearted young man who yearns to join the outside world.